-Destroy or recycle the carton, plastic bags, and any exterior wrapping material immediately after the unit is unpacked.
-Children should never use these items to play.
-Cartons covered with rugs, bedspreads, plastic sheets or stretch wrap may become airtight chambers and can quickly cause suffocation.
+Destroy or recycle the carton, plastic bags, and any exterior wrapping material immediately after the refrigerator is unpacked.
+Children should NEVER use these items to play.
+Cartons covered with rugs, bedspreads, plastic sheets or stretch wrap may become airtight chambers, and can quickly cause suffocation.

-Proper Disposal of your Appliance
+Proper disposal of your refrigerator or freezer